snowmac/snowmac.github.io/_posts/2023-03-10-writers-block.md

 There is a lot going on actually, I've been very busy.

 Career:
-* I quit my PwC job and started working for Beachbody
+* I quit my PwC job and started working for a new company
     * I left PwC after a really bad review where the manager blamed the project failures (his failures) on me just after I converted to FTE as a newly minted manager
-* Beachbody has been really rocky
+* The new company has been really rocky
     * I was expecting a transition, I've been at PwC so long, that I expected adjusting to a new company to be hard, just not this hard.
 In the first 3 months, I was ignored by new team members, shuffled around, work assigned, work taken away, and generally not sure what to do day after day.
     * I'm still lost and I can't get my management team to define goals, responsibilities and expectations
     * I like the company, mission and they have given me a lot of free product (I got a bike, lots of shakeology and other shawg)